 And as these locations are outdoors and seasonal, they are without exception within walking or easy driving distance to countless classic Twin Cities attractions.

 1. Malt-T-Melt Malt Shop | Veterans Memorial Park, Richfield

-Mmm…grilled cheese and malts with a side of 18 holes of mini golf.
+Mmm…pizza and malts with a side of 18 holes of mini golf.
 Need the kids hear more?
 That’s what Malt-T-Melt has in store for you should you stop by on a sunny summer day.
 Plan to make a day of it at Veteran’s Memorial: Start the morning by shopping at the on-site farmers market (family activities scheduled most Saturdays, 7am-noon).
 Hit the links at Adventure Gardens Mini Golf, then perhaps take a spin in a surrey available from Wheel Fun Rentals.
-Finally, fuel up with gourmet grilled cheese and a chocolate malt to cap off a stellar family day in the park.
+Finally, fuel up with yummy personal pizzas and a chocolate malt to cap off a stellar family day in the park.

 2. Sea Salt Eatery | Minneapolis

 Within a stone’s throw of the inspiring Minnehaha Falls, the splash-happy Wabun Picnic Area, numerous playgrounds and side trips to historic sites, Sea Salt is a sublime summer destination for an outdoor meal.
 There’s a boatload of fish on the menu, and we realize that might not be a kid’s choice night out, but the location is hard to beat.
 The outdoor patio is a blessing for those blessed with squirmy kids on beautiful summer days.

 3. The Drive-In Restaurant | Taylors Falls